Audio/MIDI multitrack recording software

 Shuttle Bar in action

 The transport controls appear in the upper half.
 The two buttons below the large start/stop button step through the history of recent transport start positions.
-The horizontal Shuttle Bar moves the transport slowly near the center and fast near the sides.
-While shuttling you'll hear the current track, and the track's audio/MIDI data appears below the transport counter.
+The horizontal Shuttle Bar moves the transport slowly when used in the middle, and faster when used at the sides.
+While shuttling, you'll hear the current track, and the track's audio/MIDI data appears below the transport counter.

 Some lesser-used features aren't easily discoverable:

-• The position counter can be tapped to switch it from seconds to bars or vice versa.
+• The position counter can be tapped to switch between seconds and bars.

-• Pressing the position counter for a second moves to the start of the closest bar.
+• Pressing the position counter for a second moves to the start of the nearest bar.

-• Tapping a rotary knob centers it, but only if this makes sense (Pan, VariSpeed etc.) .
+• Tapping a rotary knob centers it, but only if that makes sense (e.g., Pan, VariSpeed).

 • Moving a finger horizontally over the current tab (on the left) reveals a Remove button.